shearyli/bswap/README.md

 # butterswap-info
 ButterSwap Info

-Our goal is to complete a new info site similar to https://pancakeswap.info/
+Our goal is to build a new info site similar to https://pancakeswap.info/

 You are welcome to make any pull requests to this project.